PRINCIPLE OF OPERATION

-Keep the windshield free from obstructions for example bird droppings, insects and snow or ice.
+Keep the windshield free from obstructions.
+For example, bird droppings, insects, snow or ice.

 If the camera is blocked or if the windshield is damaged, the system may not function.

-If enabled in the menu, the system will be active at speeds above
+If enabled in the menu, the system activates at speeds above

 40 mph (64 km/h).
-When below the activation speed, the information display will inform the driver that the system is unavailable.
+When below the activation speed, the information display informs the driver that the system is unavailable.

 The system automatically monitors your driving behavior using various inputs including the front camera sensor.

-If the system detects that your driving alertness is reduced below a certain threshold, the system will alert you using a chime and a message in the cluster display.
+If the system detects that your driving alertness is reduced below a certain threshold, the system alerts you using a chime and a message in the information display.

 USING DRIVER ALERT